That Software Guy, Inc.'s Logo

 • set_choice_discount - discount a specified number of items from some product or category by a specific percentage or currency figure

-• set_cart_discount - discount the entire cart by a specific percentage or currency figure
+• set_cart_discount - discount the entire cart (or just the items meeting the constraint) by a specific percentage or currency figure

 • set_constraint - determine whether the threshold has been crossed by totalling the value of only the specified products or categories